Antipolar ordering of topological defects in active liquid crystals: DISCUSSION

 \textbf{Defect statistics.} The systematic speed deficit in Fig.~\ref{fig:exp_data}\textbf{c} likely reflects the overdamped closure condition~\eqref{e:closure}, which suppresses the propagation of hydrodynamic excitations.
 Since flow in a newly created defect pair generally points from the $-\f{1}{2}$ to the $+\f{1}{2}$-defect, the minimal model~\eqref{e:dimless} can be expected to underestimate the speeds of $+\f{1}{2}$-defects.
-This effect could be explored in future experiments through a controlled variation of the thickness and viscosity of the oil film (Fig.~\ref{fig:closure}\textbf{a}).
+This effect could be explored in future experiments through a controlled variation of the thickness and viscosity of the oil film (Fig.~\ref{fig:closure}\textbf{b}).
 The low-probability tail of long-living $+\f{1}{2}$-defects in the simulation data (Fig.~\ref{fig:exp_data}\textbf{d}) may be due to the fact that they can be tracked indefinitely in the simulations but are likely to leave the finite field of view in the experiments.
-In the future, the minimal theory presented here should be extended systematically \markblue{by adding physically permissible extra terms~\cite{2003StarkLubensky} to the free-energy, explicitly simulating the full hydrodynamics in Eq.~\eqref{e:Stokes}, or incorporating additional terms into Eq.~(\ref{e:Q-dynamics}) that account for the interaction between the nematic field and the induced flow~\cite{2003StarkLubensky,2013Giomi_PRL}.} Such extensions will likely improve further the quantitative agreement between experiment and theory.
+In the future, the minimal theory presented here should be extended systematically by adding physically permissible extra terms~\cite{2003StarkLubensky} to the free-energy, explicitly simulating the full hydrodynamics in Eq.~\eqref{e:Stokes}, or incorporating additional terms into Eq.~(\ref{e:Q-dynamics}) that account for the interaction between the nematic field and the induced flow~\cite{2003StarkLubensky,2013Giomi_PRL}.